-Criteria: OMB Circular A-87, Attachment B, Section 11h, requires semi-annual expenditures, we noted 22 employees coded within the payroll system as working on special education that did not have payroll certifications prepared to support the salaries paid, time studies, or timesheets.
+Condition: We tested special education cluster expenditures.
+Included in these expenditures, we noted employees coded within the payroll system as working on special education that did not have payroll certifications prepared to support the salaries paid, time studies, or timesheets.